 Ed Markey, Joe Kennedy to face off in first televised debate

-U.S. Sen. Ed Markey and his Democratic primary challenger, U.S. Rep. Joe Kennedy III, are planning to face off in their first televised debate.
+U.S. Sen. Ed Markey and his Democratic primary challenger, U.S. Rep. Joe Kennedy III, are preparing to face off in their first televised debate.

 The race is pitting two well-known politicians against each other, with Kennedy hoping to unseat the incumbent Markey.